It Works Greens Review: Ingredients, Pros and Cons, Side Effects and Is It Worth It?

 It’s healthy to get fiber in your regular diet but customers shouldn’t pay top dollar for a large serving of cheap apple or pea fiber.

-I also think that the peach, pear and particularly grape and orange juice are unnecessary low nutrient additions to this supplement.
-Especially compared to the much better additions further down on the ingredients list and presumably in lower quantities.
+I also think that the peach, pear, and particularly grape and orange juice are unnecessary low-nutrient additions to this supplement.
+Especially compared to the much better additions further down on the ingredients list in lower quantities.

 Taste and Extra Ingredients